跳至主要内容

 11. Tech proficiency

-Generative AI, chatbots, and other intelligent technologies are beginning to play crucial roles in customer service—and they aren’t going anywhere.
+Intelligent technologies, such as Generative AI and AI agents, have become essential tools in customer service.
 Modern support agents must understand how to work with evolving tech tools like AI to be successful and provide more comprehensive support.

 12. Digital literacy